SUBHADIPMAITI-DEV/ChatBot-Python/README.md

 # ChatBot-Python
 ChatBot in Python

-This Codes is tested in Google Colab
+This Code is tested in Google Colab
 Google Colab Website -
 ```
 https://colab.google/
 ```

-Intall Packages
+Install Packages

+Please make sure to have the bcrypt module installed  before running the code.
 ```
 pip install bcrypt
 ```